-V. 2024-2050 Metropolitan Transportation Plan
+IV.
+2024-2050 Metropolitan Transportation Plan

-- 2024-2050 Metropolitan Transportation Plan Update - Ms. Schaper provided the committee with the following information: - The MTP is the guiding document that identifies regional transportation priorities in our region out to the year 2050.
+- Ms. Schaper thanked those that attended the October 26, 2023 special session, where the evaluation criteria and process for the MTP was presented.
+Ms. Schaper continued, providing the committee with the following information: - The MTP is the guiding document that identifies regional transportation priorities in our region out to the year 2050.
 It is fiscally constrained and guides the work of MORPC and our local planning partners and established eligibility for federal transportation dollars. - It is based on six broad goals that touch on the areas of sustainable neighborhoods, positioning Central Ohio to attract and retain economic opportunities while protecting natural resources, and increasing regional collaboration and providing transportation and mobility options for all people.
 Everything that is planned points back to these goals. - Candidate projects and been identified and it is being considered which of those projects will best help the region move forward.
-These have been identified through local, regional, and state planning documents in

-- addition to those captured through the web map during the public comment period. - Later this year, a list of draft strategies and projects will be brough forth for review.
-These strategies focus on two main categories; System Management, how we are preserving and maintaining existing systems and System Development, where the focus is on infrastructure projects such as bike/ped, transit, freight, roadways, and multimodal connections & hubs. - Over 1,000 candidate projects are being looked at with bike/ pedestrian projects at the top totaling 613. - For the remainder of 2023, strategy and project evaluation, fiscal analysis, draft strategies, and project work will continue.
+These have been identified through local, regional, and state planning documents in addition to those captured through the web map during the public comment period. - Later this year, a list of draft strategies and projects will be brough forth for review.
+These strategies focus on two main categories; System Management, how we are preserving and maintaining existing systems and System Development, where the focus is on infrastructure projects such as bike/ped, transit, freight, roadways, and multimodal connections & hubs. - Over one thousand candidate projects are being looked at with bike/ pedestrian projects at the top totaling 613. - For the remainder of 2023, strategy and project evaluation, fiscal analysis, draft strategy, and projects work will continue.
 In 2024, the impact analysis and a full draft document will be shared with the community, and a public comment period will commence.
 In May, the MTP will be brought forth for adoption.

-VI.
-Informational Items
+V. Informational Items